pandorabots/pandorabots.github.io/_articles/simplefaqprocess.md

 ## Step 2: Develop Canonical Forms

 In the example above, you have one answer and at least 6 different ways to ask the same basic question about "sign up".
-We call the base input, the canonical form.
+We call the base input, the canonical form (also known as "intents").

 You can pick one question as your canonical form, and build the base category: